What is Tor?

 How Tor works

 As we noted above, Tor passes data between a number of randomly selected nodes, encrypting it each time.
-Each node knows where signal comes from and the node it is going to, but cannot see the whole route (circuit).
+Each node knows where the signal comes from and the node it is going to, but cannot see the whole route (circuit).

 For reasons of efficiency these relay circuits are randomly reset every 10 minutes so that your actions cannot be linked to earlier actions.